-In 2022, the number of mobile app downloads worldwide was 255 billion, with over 2.22 million apps available on Apple App Store and 3.48 million apps available on the Google Play Store.
+In 2023, it is estimated that the number of mobile app downloads worldwide will be 299 billion, with over 1.96 million apps available on Apple App Store and 2.87 million apps available on the Google Play Store.
 These statistics significantly highlight the competitive nature of the market and how many apps are easily accessible to users.

-Consumers have been rushing towards mobile apps seeking functionality and a positive user experience.
-The average UK user remarkably spends approximately 4.2 hours per day using mobile apps, which is a 30% increase since 2019.
-This clearly shows the progression of mobile apps in the last few years.
+Consumers continue to rush towards mobile apps, seeking functionality and an engaging user experience.
+The average UK user remarkably spends approximately 4.8 hours per day using mobile apps, which is a 15% increase since last year.
+This clearly shows the growth of mobile apps in the last few years.

 In a market flooded with options, your app has to stand out in order to succeed.
 Flipping this on its head, here are 5 ways an app is sure to fail.

-A positive User Experience (UX) is essential to fulfil user needs and is considerably important in mobile apps.
+A positive User Experience (UX) is essential to fulfil user needs and of paramount importance in mobile apps.

-UX plays a key role in the success/failure of any mobile app.
-If your app doesn’t satisfy a user’s demands/expectations, they will more than likely delete it and download an easily available alternative.
+UX plays a key role in the success or failure of any mobile app.
+If your app doesn’t satisfy a user’s demands/expectations, they will most likely delete it and download an easily available alternative.

-Even if the core aspects of the app offer value to the customer, they will not continue to use your app if the experience is poor.
+Even if the core aspects of your app offer value to the user, they will not continue to use your app if the user experience is poor.
 Unclear functionality, prolonged loading times and tricky navigation all mean a negative experience and make it unlikely a user will keep your app downloaded on their phone.

 What you don’t want to do is spend a considerable amount of time encouraging people to download your app for them to uninstall it shortly after.